-Companies/ (i) Resolution of Board of Directors for opening of Corporations account specifying the person(s) authorized to open and operate the account. (ii) Memorandum and Articles of Association. (iii) Certificate of Incorporation. (iv) Certificate of Commencement of Business, wherever applicable. (v) Photocopies of identity documents as per Sr. No. 1 above of all the directors and persons authorized to open and operate the account. (vi) List of Directors on 'Form-A/Form-B' issued under Companies Ordinance 1984, as applicable. (vii) Form-29, wherever applicable; (viii) For individual (natural person) shareholders holding 5% or above stake in company/corporation, photocopies of identity document as per S. No. 1 above; and (ix) For legal persons holding shares equal to 5% or above, in addition to any other relevant document including certificate of incorporation, photocopies of identity document as per S. No. 1 above of their individual shareholders holding 5% or more stake.
-5 Branch Office or (i) A copy of permission letter from relevant authority i-e Liaison Office of Board of Investment.
-Foreign (ii) Photocopies of valid passports of all the signatories of Companies account. (iii) List of directors on company letter head or prescribed format under relevant laws/regulations. (iv) A Letter from Principal Office of the entity authorizing 6 Twist Clubs the person(s) to open and operate the account. (i) Cortified copies of 6 Trust, Clubs, Societies and (i) Certified copies of(a) Certificate of Registration/Instrument of Trust Associations etc (b) By-laws/Rules & Regulations 11000014110115 610 (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to operate the account. (iii) Photocopy of identity document as per Sr. No. 1 above of the authorized person(s) and of the members of 1

-Governing Body/Board of Trustees /Executive Committee, if it is ultimate governing body.
-7 NGOs/NPOs/C Certified copies of harities (a) Registration documents/certificate (b) By-laws/Rules & Regulations (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to operate the account. (iii) Photocopy of identity document as per Sr. No. 1 above of the authorized person(s) and of the members of Governing Body/Board of Trustees /Executive Committee, if it is ultimate governing body. (iv) Any other documents as deemed necessary including its annual accounts/ financial statements or disclosures in any form which may help to ascertain the detail of its activities, sources and usage of funds in order to assess the risk profile of the prospective customer.
-8 Agents Accounts (i) Certified copy of 'Power of Attorney' or 'Agency Agreement'. (ii) Photocopy of identity document as per Sr. No. 1 above of the agent and principal. (iii) The relevant documents/papers from Sr. No. 2 to 7, if agent or the principal is not a natural person.
-9 Executors and (i) Photocopy of identity document as per Sr. No. 1 above Administrators of the Executor/Administrator. (ii) A certified copy of Letter of Administration or Probate.
-10 Minor Accounts (i) Form-B, Birth Certificate or Student ID card (as appropriate) shall be obtained from minor. (ii) Photocopy of identity document as per Sr. No. 1 above of the guardian of the minor.
+(iii) operate the account; For individual (natural person) shareholders holding 20% or above stake (10% or above in case of EDD) in an entity, identification and verification of such natural persons; and (iv) For legal persons holding shares equal to 20% or above in an entity, identification and verification of individual (natural person) shareholders holding shares equal to 20% or above of that legal person.
+5. Branch Office or (i) A copy of permission letter from relevant authority i-e Liaison Office of Board of Investment.
+Foreign Companies (ii) Photocopies of valid passports of all the signatories of account. (iii) List of directors on company letter head or prescribed format under relevant laws/regulations. (iv) A Letter from Principal Office of the entity authorizing . , the person(s) to open and operate the account.
+6. Trust, Clubs, (i) Certified copies of: Societies and Associations etc (g) Certificate of Registration/Instrument of Trust(h) By-laws/Rules & Regulations 71330ctations etc (ii) Resolution of the Governing Body/Board of () Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to (iii) operate the account.
+Photocopy of identity document as per Sr. No. 1 above of (111) the authorized person(s) and of the members of Governing Body/Board of Trustees /Executive 1100 / Committee, if it is ultimate governing body.
+7. NGOs/ NPOs/Charities Cert ified copies of NFOS/ Charmes (a) Registration documents/certificate(b) By-laws/Rules & Regulations (ii) Resolution of the Governing Body/Board of Trustees/Executive Committee, if it is ultimate governing body, for opening of account authorizing the person(s) to (iii) operate the account.
+Photocopy of identity document as per Sr. No. 1 above of (111) the authorized person(s) and of the members of Governing Body/Board of Trustees /Executive (:) Committee, if it is ultimate governing body. (iv) Any other documents as deemed necessary including its annual accounts/ financial statements or disclosures in any form which may help to ascertain the detail of its activities, sources and usage of funds in order to assess 0 Aganta Agazenta (;) the risk profile of the prospective customer.
+8. Agents Accounts (i) Certified copy of 'Power of Attorney' or 'Agency Agreement'. (ii) Photocopy of identity document as per Sr. No. 1 above of the agent and principal. (iii) The relevant documents/papers from Sr. No. 2 to 7, if agent or the principal is not a natural person.
+9. Executors and (i) Photocopy of identity document as per Sr. No. 1 above of Administrators the Executor/Administrator. (ii) A certified copy of Letter of Administration or Probate.
+10. Minor Accounts (i) Photocopy of Form-B, Birth Certificate or Student ID card (as appropriate) shall be obtained from minor. (ii) Photocopy of identity document as per Sr. No. 1 above of the guardian of the minor.